 Choosing a janitorial company can be similar to dating.
 There are good options and bad ones, and if you aren’t careful, you might find yourself looking for an exit strategy.
 How can you tell ahead of time if you’re about to partner with a cleaning contractor that won’t work out?
 What warning signs should you be aware of?
 What types of companies should you avoid?
-There are three kinds of janitorial contractors you want to steer clear of.
-Avoiding these will save you the hassle of a messy breakup.
-So, when searching for potential bidders, keep an eye out for the following companies.

 The “No Experience with Your Type of Facility” Janitorial Company